Kaibab National Forest: Vegetation

 Vegetation in the forest varies by elevation and exposure.
 Principal tree species are ponderosa pine, Douglas-fir, Engelmann spruce, aspen, blue spruce, oak, pinyon pine, and juniper.
 Among other things, they enhance the beauty of the landscape, hold soil in place, and provide cover and food for wildlife.
 As elevation decreases, trees give way to bitterbrush, Gambel oak, sagebrush, and cliffrose.
 Within the forest, there are irregular areas entirely free of tree growth.

 Wildlife

-Commonly seen large wild animals include white-tailed deer, mule deer, elk, pronghorn, wild turkey and coyote.
+Commonly seen large wild animals include Coues white-tailed deer, mule deer, elk, pronghorn, wild turkey and coyote.
 Cougar, bobcat, and black bear are seen less frequently.
 Bison that live in the forest and national park are owned by the state of Arizona that issues hunting permits within the national forest.
 Bison were introduced to northern Arizona in the early 1900s as part of a ranching operation to crossbreed them with cattle.

 Common small animals in Kaibab National Forest include chipmunks, ground squirrels and Abert's squirrels.
 Less common are porcupines, small lizards, and rattlesnakes.
 Most common birds are bluebirds, robins, Steller's jays, nuthatches, flickers and other woodpeckers, crows, various hummingbirds, ravens, and a variety of hawks.
 Bats also occupy the park.